Occurify/Occurify/README.md

 [Instant timeline](#instant-timeline) | `ITimeline` | A timeline containing instants.
 [Period timeline](#period-timeline) | `IPeriodTimeline` | A timeline containing periods.

+> Note that in Occurify, collections of `ITimeline` and `IPeriodTimeline` are also treated as first-class citizens.
+More on that [here](#collections-and-dictionaries).

 ### Instant

 An instant is represented using a `DateTime` with `Kind` set to `DateTimeKind.Utc`.